percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.12.0.md

 ## Release Highlights

 * [Azure Kubernetes Service (AKS)](../aks.md) is now officially supported platform, so developers and vendors of the solutions based on the Azure platform can take advantage of the official support from Percona or just use officially certified Percona Operator for MysQL images; also, [Azure Blob Storage can now be used for backups](../backups.md#backups-scheduled-azure)
-* This release also includes fixes to the following CVEs (Common Vulnerabilities and Exposures): [CVE-2021-20329](https://nvd.nist.gov/vuln/detail/CVE-2021-20329) (potential injections in MongoDB Go Driver used HAProxy, which had no effect on Percona Operator for MySQL), and  [CVE-2022-42898](https://access.redhat.com/security/cve/CVE-2022-42898) (images used by the Operator suffering from the unauthenticated denial of service vulnerability).
+* This release also includes fixes to the following CVEs (Common Vulnerabilities and Exposures): [CVE-2021-20329 :octicons-link-external-16:](https://nvd.nist.gov/vuln/detail/CVE-2021-20329) (potential injections in MongoDB Go Driver used HAProxy, which had no effect on Percona Operator for MySQL), and  [CVE-2022-42898 :octicons-link-external-16:](https://access.redhat.com/security/cve/CVE-2022-42898) (images used by the Operator suffering from the unauthenticated denial of service vulnerability).
 Users of previous Operator versions are advised to [upgrade](../update.md) to version 1.12.0 which resolves this issue

 ## New Features

 * {{ k8spxcjira(1043) }} and {{ k8spxcjira(1005) }}: Add support for the [Azure Kubernetes Service (AKS)](../aks.md) platform and allow [using Azure Blob Storage](../backups.md#backups-scheduled-azure) for backups
 * {{ k8spxcjira(1010) }}: Allow [using templates](../options.md#auto-tuning-mysql-options) to define `innodb_buffer_pool_size` auto-tuning based on container memory limits
 * {{ k8spxcjira(1082) }}: New `ignoreAnnotations` and `ignoreLabels` Custom Resource options allow to list [specific annotations and labels](../annotations.md) for Kubernetes Service objects, which the Operator should ignore (useful with various Kubernetes flavors which add annotations to the objects managed by the Operator)
-* {{ k8spxcjira(1120) }}: Add [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) support for the restore Pod to [make it possible](../backups.md#backups-headless-service) restoring backups from a Persistent Volume on a tenant network (thanks to Zulh for contribution)
+* {{ k8spxcjira(1120) }}: Add [headless service :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) support for the restore Pod to [make it possible](../backups.md#backups-headless-service) restoring backups from a Persistent Volume on a tenant network (thanks to Zulh for contribution)
 * {{ k8spxcjira(1140) }}: The Operator now [allows using SSL channel](../replication.md#replication-ssl) for cross-site replication (thanks to Alvaro Aguilar-Tablada Espinosa for contribution)

 ## Improvements